 Consider your mobile strategy.
 Having a well-thought-out mobile app that delivers a seamless experience provides another way for patients to trust your organization and access their care on a device most Americans already own.

-Developing a mobile app that innovates how consumers access their care and enhances a healthcare organization’s digital footprint offers a personalized and customized experience unique to that organization and patient, which builds a stronger relationship with your brand.
-Mobile health appsaredesigned to complement in-person and online patient experiences and are another tool that improve the patient journey.
-Even with complex EHR systems, such as EPIC and Cerner, there are still ways to personalize the experience and build a proprietary app that your organization owns.
-It is key to maintain interoperability and unified data so the systems talk to each other.
-Doing so reduces additional work for healthcare staff.
+Developing a mobile app that revolutionizes how consumers access their care and enhances a healthcare organization’s digital footprint provides a personalized and customized experience unique to both the organization and the patient.
+This innovation strengthens the relationship with your brand.
+Mobile health apps are designed to complement in-person and online patient experiences, serving as an additional tool to enhance the overall patient journey.
+Even with complex Electronic Health Record (EHR) systems like EPIC and Cerner, there are opportunities to personalize the experience and create a proprietary app owned by your organization.
+Maintaining interoperability and unified data ensures seamless communication between systems, reducing additional workload for healthcare staff.

-Building an internal mobile app for your healthcare staff is also a way to facilitate and streamline communication to health system employees – many of whom spend their days moving throughout a hospital.
-An internal mobile app can be the hub of all your employees’ needs.
-It can offer visibility into benefits and payroll information, the ability to submit and review IT help desk tickets, quick access to company messages and news, targeted employee communications, and can even house nurse schedule management.
+Creating an internal mobile app for healthcare staff is a valuable way to enhance and streamline communication for employees who are often on the move within a hospital.
+This internal mobile app becomes a central hub for all employee needs, providing visibility into benefits and payroll information, enabling the submission and review of IT help desk tickets, offering quick access to company messages and news, facilitating targeted employee communications, and even serving as a platform for nurse schedule management.

 To fully reap the benefits of your digital investment, educating patients and staff on how to use the apps will support self-service and increase engagement.